jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 The POV video follows the defined circulation path with smooth, intentional movement and perceptible shifts in spatial sound and lighting.

 ### Documentation & Technical Accuracy
-Full-page floor plan with cue lists, labeled elements, required photos with descriptions, correct mono exports, proper file naming, and complete sound sample credits.
+Full-page floor plan with cue lists, labeled elements, required photos with descriptions, proper file naming, and complete sound sample credits.

 ---